-An existing drilled well is located on-site to the north of the existing building (proposed administration building) adjacent to Huntley Creek.
-The existing well currently provides water supply to the existing building and will continue to provide water supply for the proposed administration building following development of the site.
+An existing drilled well is located on the subject property to the north of the existing building (proposed administration building) adjacent to Huntley Creek.
+The existing well currently provides water supply to the existing building and will continue to provide water supply for the proposed administration building following development of the site without modification.

-Since no municipal watermains are located in the vicinity of the site, on-site drilled wells will be required to provide water supply for the proposed concrete mixing plant.
-The proposed water supply for the plant will be groundwater taken from two on-site wells (herein referred to as well #1 and well #2).
-The anticipated average water taking rate at the concrete plant is 210 L/min for 12 hours per day.
-Under maximum production, a water taking of up to 378 L/min may be required but is considered a rare occurrence.
-The concrete plant will also have two 10,000 litre water storage tanks located within the plant building to supplement production.
+Since no municipal watermains are located in the vicinity of the site, on-site drilled wells will be required to provide water supply for the proposed concrete batching plant.
+The proposed water supply for the plant will be groundwater taken from two on-site wells (noted as well TW5 and TW6 by Golder Associates Ltd.).
+The anticipated average pumping rate at the concrete batching plant is 283 L/min for 11-12 hours per day.
+The concrete batching plant will also have two 20,000 litre water storage tanks located within the plant building to supplement production.

 Golder Associates Ltd. (Golder) conducted field tests to determine the water yield generated from the on-site wells.
-Golder's testing, documented in the Hydrogeology Investigation, Terrain Analysis and Impact Assessment, concluded that both on-site wells can each provide at least 340 L/min of water supply, which is greater than the anticipated water use of 210 L/min for 12 hours per day.
+Golder's testing, documented in the Hydrogeology Investigation, Terrain Analysis and Impact Assessment, concluded that both on-site wells can each individually provide at least 340 L/min of water supply, which is greater than the anticipated average pumping rate of 283 L/min for 11-12 hours per day.
 The water yield of the existing well was also tested and concluded that it can provide at least 18 L/min, which is greater than the anticipated water use at the administration building of 2,700 L/day (1.9 L/min).

-Given that the water yields determined by Golder are higher than the anticipated water demands, it can be concluded that the proposed wells and existing well will provide adequate water supply to meet the water demands for the site.
+Given that the water yields determined by Golder are higher than the anticipated water demands, it was concluded in the Golder report that the proposed wells and existing well will provide adequate water supply to meet the water demands for the proposed site development.
 Refer to the proposed well and existing well locations shown on the Grading Plan (DWG.
 18047-GR1) in Appendix A.